 Natural Historian

-Professor Phil Manning is Director of Science at the Natural History Museum Abu Dhabi (UAE) and still holds the Chair of Natural History at the University of Manchester (UK).
-With over 35 years of experience in leading museums and academic institutions, he brings a distinct interdisciplinary perspective to scientific leadership, museum development, and public engagement.
-He is a Fellow of the Explorer’s Club (New York), a Fellow of the Geological Society (London), a Fellow of the Royal Geographical Society and also a Fellow of the Linnean Society of London.
+Professor Phil Manning is the Director of Science (NHMAD Deputy Director) at the Natural History Museum Abu Dhabi in the United Arab Emirates.
+He also continues to hold the Chair of Natural History at the University of Manchester in the United Kingdom.
+With more than 35 years’ experience working across leading museums and academic institutions, he brings a uniquely interdisciplinary approach to scientific leadership, museum development, and public engagement.
+Phil is a Fellow of the Explorer’s Club (New York), the Geological Society (London), the Royal Geographical Society, and the Linnean Society of London.

-A passionate communicator of science, Phil has written, filmed, and presented multiple award-winning documentaries for National Geographic, Discovery, BBC, CNN, and other major broadcasters.
-He is also the author of several books for both popular science and young audiences, and is a regular speaker at international forums, championing the vital role of museums and cultural instiutions in addressing global challenges.
+A passionate science communicator, Phil has written, produced, and presented award-winning documentaries for National Geographic, Discovery, BBC, CNN, and other major international broadcasters.
+He has authored books for both general audiences and young readers and is a frequent speaker at global forums, advocating for the essential role of museums and cultural institutions in addressing shared planetary challenges.

-As a museum leader, Phil is dedicated to reimagining how natural history is experienced and understood.
-He champions the integration of storytelling, emerging technologies, and inclusive education to foster curiosity, accessibility, and a deeper public connection to the natural world.
+As a museum leader, Phil is committed to transforming how natural history is experienced and understood.
+He champions storytelling, emerging technologies, and inclusive learning to inspire curiosity, expand access, and strengthen the public’s connection to the natural world.